Quick Acai Summary Points

 Where Does Acai Come From?

-Acai berries grow on the acai palm (Euterpe oleracea Mart.), which are native to Central and South America.
-These palms produce small dark purple berries that can be harvested to eat.
+Acai berries are produced by the acai palm, native to Central and South America.
+These palms yield small, dark purple berries.

 Acai Benefits